Side Projects & Experiments

 The Problem

-Open data enthusiasts download CSVs from sites like Data.gov and Kaggle, but managing dozens of files locally wastes disk space and makes discovery painful.
-There's no easy way to compress, catalog, and query them.
+I was exploring ways to locally visualize large CSV files from Data.gov and Kaggle, but managing dozens of them wastes disk space and makes discovery painful.
+There's no easy way to compress, catalog, and query them without spinning up a full database.

 The Solution